Dan-Duran/website-rsync-backup/README.md

 ## Logging

-The script logs its operations to both the console and a log file (default: `/var/log/mysite-backup.log`).
+The script logs its operations to both the console and a log file (configured in the `.env` file).
 Check this file for detailed information about each backup run.

 ## Email Notifications

-[The email notifications section remains the same as in your original README]
+Sensitive email settings, including the email method (SMTP or Postmark), are stored in the `.env` file.
+The `send_notification.sh` script will automatically use these configurations to send emails via the specified method.

 ## Directory Structure